 The architectural remains of its 2,700-year history are scattered throughout the Old Town, including Roman and Byzantine treasures such as the Hippodrome, the mighty 4th century Theodosian walls, the stunning 5th century AD Hagia Sophia and the many-splendoured Chora Monastery.
 The Ottoman heritage is every bit as impressive, examples are the enormous Topkapı Palace Complex, the famous 17th century Blue Mosque and the visually dominant Süleymaniye Mosque and surrounding quarter.

-Istanbul is the focus of our Exploring Istanbul tour and the starting point of In the Footsteps of Alexander the Great: the Conquest of Asia Minor.
+Istanbul is the focus of our Exploring Istanbul tour and the starting point of our In the Footsteps of Alexander The Great in Turkey: the Conquest of Asia Minor tour.
 Also, many of our guests on Turkish trips add a few days in Istanbul at the start or end of their holiday.
 Visitors to Istanbul can easily add day trips to two more UNESCO sites at Edirne and Bursa.

 Troy, or Ilion, is not just the setting for Homer’s Iliad, a landmark in world literature, but a very real and very ancient site.